 • Women-led organizations preventing violent extremism in the Horn of Africa and the Sahel;

-• Leaders of nonviolent movements around the globe.
+• Women leaders of nonviolent efforts around the globe; and

-USIP’s award is different from other prominent awards for women in two key ways: First, the Women Building Peace Award focuses on women in civil society who are working on the front lines of conflict.
+USIP’s award is different from other prominent awards for women in several ways: First, the Women Building Peace Award focuses on women in civil society who are working on the front lines of conflict.
 Second, the award recognizes women at the grassroots level who have not previously received global recognition for their peacebuilding efforts.
-USIP has honored peacebuilders from the Democratic Republic of the Congo, Colombia, Kenya, and South Sudan as award recipients since establishing the award in 2019.
-USIP has recognized 24 women from 15 countries as finalists and four women as award recipients.
+USIP has previously honored peacebuilders from Sri Lanka, the Democratic Republic of the Congo, Colombia, Kenya, and South Sudan as award recipients since establishing the award in 2019.
+USIP has recognized 30 women from 17 countries as finalists and five women as award laureates.

 Read the stories of all award recipients and finalists here.